DCC-EX/dcc-ex.github.io/docs/advanced-setup/IBT_2-motor-board-setup.rst

 Using External Curent Sense
 ============================

-Using an external current sense board instead of the onboard current sense included with the IBT_2 can give us a little more control over the sensitivity of our circuit (ability to read low currents such as one N scale loco sitting still on the main track).
-Three circuits we tested are the MAX471 (up to 3A), the ACS724 (5A), and a 5A current sense transformer for use on a wire going directly to the track.
+Using an external current sense board instead of the onboard current sense included with the IBT_2 can give us a little more control over the sensitivity of our circuit (ability to read low currents such as one N scale loco sitting still on  circuits we tested are the MAX471 (up to 3A), the ACS724 (5A), and a 5A current sense transformer for use on a wire going directly to the track.

 ***TODO: Insert help for using or pointing to a section for external CS boards***